 Well, these are tough times for everyone, and our customers are suffering more than we are.
 From a communications point of view, the big question is how do we engage our members and keep the conversation going when we can’t meet them in person or attend shows?

 That’s something we’re all learning as we go, and we need to find new habits and solutions to keep customers close.
 When you go to shows you get to meet customers, hear their views and listen to what’s happening in the industry.
 They come into the booth and you can see their reaction to your brands and answer their questions.
 That’s so valuable to be part of and we must find different ways to replicate that.

-And you’ve got a lot to thanks life at Avinode for, I believe.
+And you’ve got a lot to thank life at Avinode for, I believe.

 I have, yes.
 My time at Avinode has been very defining in a personal sense too, as that’s where I met my partner.
-We now have three boys which means that life outside of work is hectic, cleaning up after them.
+We now have three boys which means that life outside of work is hectic.
 But when we find time – and when there’s snow – I love being outdoors skiing and snowboarding.